aps831/workstation/README.md

 The self-signed certificate for Docker needs to be copied from `titan` to `thor`.
 On `titan` the certificate can be found at `/usr/local/share/ca-certificates/titan.local.crt`.
 On `thor` this must be copied to `/etc/docker/certs.d/titan.local:5000/ca.crt`.

-Timeshift will require manual configuration.

-Virtual machines will need adding to Virtualbox and the location for saving virtual machines updated.

-Duply backups will need to be deleted.
+Timeshift will require manual configuration whilst Duply backups will need to be deleted and recreated.

-Minikube will need to be recreated assuming the `.minikube` directory is not copied.

 The printer may be installed automatically for a local install but may need to be done manually for a network install.  `hp-setup -i` can be run for a full install, or `hp-plugin -i` to install just the driver for the printer.
 To share the printer, go to the start menu and then `Printers -> Servers -> Settings -> Publish Shared Printer`.